Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

 Once you've identified a component you'd like to install, you'll want to find the bower package name for the component.

-In this step, you'll add Polymer's `<paper-slider>` element to our app, which is listed in the [Polymer Element Catalog here][paper-slider].
+In this step, you'll add Polymer's `<paper-slider>` element to your app, which is listed in the [Polymer Element Catalog here][paper-slider].
 You'll find its bower install command on the left hand side of that screen.